richy330/Documentation/_sources/Workbench_AvailableTests.md

 (AvailableTests)=
 # Available Tests

-MatlabTutor provides various tests that allow us to test different aspects of student solutions.
+MatlabTutor provides various tests that allow us to verify different aspects of student solutions.
 For example, we can check how often a certain Matlab command was used and specify its minimum and maximum number of occurence, check if certain variables in the solution have the correct value, verify how plots look, and so on.
 Arguably, checking variables and plots are the most frequent types of tests you will use.
 This chapter will give an overview of the workings and signatures of available tests.
-Each and every check has to be defined within a test-method in the ```Example....m``` file, that is part of every working Tutor Example.
+Each and every check has to be defined within a test-method in the `Example....m` file, that is part of every working Tutor Example.
 If you are unsure about how and where to add certain tests within this file, check the according section [](Example-file).

 ## Variable Checks